apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chutkan temporarily freezes Trump gag order in 2020 election subversion case**
+**Empowering a temporary speaker could invite legal challenges**

-You can read more about it [here](https://www.cnn.com/2023/10/20/politics/trump-gag-order-tanya-chutkan-election-subversion-case/index.html).
+You can read more about it [here](https://www.politico.com/news/2023/10/20/temporary-speaker-legal-challenges-00122859).

 ## Requirements
 - Python 3.8